 Results 1–10 of 15 for "Profile"X related to "Jacqueline Ogden, PhD, Director of..."
-Refine Your Search Refine Your Search TopicEnvironment (1)Teens (1)Women & men (1)Document TypeProfileXYear2011 (2)Author/ContributorDevonis, David (1)Dewsbury, Donald A. (1)Dorsey, Tasha (1)Froese, Jared (1)Kaslow, Nadine (1) 2 more... [+] Morris, Edward K. (1)Takasuna, Miki (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sarah Estes Burgamy, PsyDProfile 2.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile 3.Neal Elgar Miller (1909-2002)Miller used behavioral methodologies and neurophysiological techniques to investigate hunger and thirst, and this blending of ideas and practices not only laid the foundation for modern neuroscience but also fundamentally changed our understanding of behavior and motivation.
-Profile 4.Neal Elgar Miller: 1961 APA PresidentMiller’s relationship with the APA was prolonged and fruitful.
-In addition to serving on a number of boards and committees, he served as President from 1960-1961, and among many other honors he received the APA Distinguished Scientific Contribution Award in 1959 and the APA Citation for Outstanding Lifetime Contribution to Psychology in 1991.Profile (January 2011)5.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 6.Biography of Molly HarrowerMolly Harrower, a creative and highly original scientist-practitioner, developed a group Rorschach test.Profile Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Profile"X related to "Jacqueline Ogden, PhD, Director of..."
+Refine Your Search Refine Your Search TopicEnvironment (1)Teens (1)Women & men (1)Document TypeProfileXYear2011 (2)Author/ContributorDevonis, David (1)Dewsbury, Donald A. (1)Dorsey, Tasha (1)Froese, Jared (1)Kaslow, Nadine (1) 2 more... [+] Morris, Edward K. (1)Takasuna, Miki (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Dr.
+Jackie Ogden, Experimental PsychologistDr.
+Ogden uses psychological science to analyze and measure ways that Walt Disney Parks and Resorts’ environmental exhibits, programs and shows — which often feature live animals — educate audiences about conservation and wildlife.
+Profile 2.Sarah Estes Burgamy, PsyDProfile 3.Dr.
+Brian Cheuvront, Environmental PsychologistDr.
+Cheuvront is using psychological science to protect marine life and end the practice of overfishing.
+In the process, he’s building relationships with fishermen who rely on the oceans for their livelihood.Profile 4.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile 5.Dr.
+Linda Spear, Developmental PsychopharmacologistDr.
+Spear studies how the adolescent brain responds to alcohol, which is different from how an adult’s brain responds.Profile 6.Dr.
+Robert McCann, Experimental PsychologistDr.
+McCann uses psychological science in his work at NASA, designing tools to keep astronauts safe and make the space program successful.Profile 7.Neal Elgar Miller (1909-2002)Miller used behavioral methodologies and neurophysiological techniques to investigate hunger and thirst, and this blending of ideas and practices not only laid the foundation for modern neuroscience but also fundamentally changed our understanding of behavior and motivation.
+Profile 8.Neal Elgar Miller: 1961 APA PresidentMiller’s relationship with the APA was prolonged and fruitful.
+In addition to serving on a number of boards and committees, he served as President from 1960-1961, and among many other honors he received the APA Distinguished Scientific Contribution Award in 1959 and the APA Citation for Outstanding Lifetime Contribution to Psychology in 1991.Profile (January 2011)9.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 10.Biography of Molly HarrowerMolly Harrower, a creative and highly original scientist-practitioner, developed a group Rorschach test.Profile Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Profile"X related to "Jacqueline Ogden, PhD, Director of..."